thomktz/betterave/README.md

 ## API Structure

-This application is built using Flask-RESTful, a Flask extension designed to simplify the development of RESTful APIs.
+This application is built using Flask-RESTx (branch of Flask-RESTful), a Flask extension designed to simplify the development of RESTful APIs.
 Flask-RESTful streamlines the process of creating API endpoints, managing resources, and incorporating RESTful features seamlessly.

 ### API Scripts Location